gdotgordon/ipverify/README.md

 My goal was to write code that made intelligent tradeoffs between efficiency, maintainability, and practicality (given that there was only a week to work on this).

-Two of the biggest tools I used were reading the source code of external packages, Go profiling, plus the benchmark test I wrote `BenchmarkIndex()` in service/benchmark_test.go.
+The most important tools I used for this were reading the source code of external packages, Go profiling, plus the benchmark test I wrote `BenchmarkIndex()` in service/benchmark_test.go.
 Using that test, I could swap in and out various ideas for optimization to see how they helped or hurt.

 ### Database
 The database is a single table storing the four incoming elements, with the unique UUID being the primary key.
 It uses a RWMutex so that the reads may proceed when no writer is present.